 My favorite for the past few years has been Ombre -- a fabric made by laying in wefts of yarn that are closely colored hues, and that after weaving created a shaded effect.
 It is purely described as a color fade.
 When I held an alpaca hombre pillow at market I was in heaven!
 Botanicals are sophisticated and they are rich in colors, or very tone on tone.
 Plaids are making a comeback and they are popping up everywhere.
 Solids are classic and the updated weaves add texture.

-So with all of this info about textiles in interior design, you are now ready to go into nerd mode!
-But all of this textile knowledge isn’t just for the cool factor of knowing it, it’s to help you select the best for your space!!
+So, with all of this info about textiles in interior design, you are now ready to go into nerd mode!
+But all of this textile knowledge isn’t just for the cool factor of knowing it, but it’s to help you select the best for your space.

 Information on LEED, consult the U.S. Green Building Council at www.usgbc.org

 ACT & ACT Guidelines: www.contracttextiles.org

 To learn more about textiles from our lead designer, visit https://www.scarborodesigns.com and read the blog “5 Things Interior Designers focus in on when it comes Textiles”

 CEO of Scarboro Designs and The Hive Experience